 Therapy services are provided by licensed physical and occupational therapists who have completed at least 120 hours of specialized training and are certified in lymphedema therapy.
 Treatment plans are customized to each individual's condition.
 After an assessment, the therapist will make recommendations on the amount and length of therapy needed.

 Make an Appointment

 You will need a physician referral for therapy services.
-Referrals can be called in to St. Vincent's Outpatient Rehab & Sports Medicine at 904-308-7741 or to St. Luke's Hospital Outpatient Rehab Services at 904-296-3711.
+Referrals can be called in to St. Vincent's Riverside Outpatient Rehab & Sports Medicine at 904-308-7741 or to St. Vincent's Southside Outpatient Rehab Services at 904-296-3711.

 Information on Lymphedema Therapy at SVMC (.pdf)

 Physician Guidelines on Lymphedema Therapy at SVMC (.pdf)